kei-en/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c - prints the alphabet 10 times in lowercase
-3-islower.c - checks for lowercase character returning 1 on success 4-isalpha.c - checks for alphabetic character returning 1 on success
+3-islower.c - checks for lowercase character returning 1 on success 4-isalpha.c - checks for alphabetic character returning 1 on success 5-sign.c - prints the sign of a number